 - What we did not like: The pieces are small.

 This is a detailed model kit to build the Titanic ship.
 The set includes the model kit, decals and instructions; it doesn’t require any paint or glue.
 The instructions say that this kit is suitable for ages 14 to adult; however, we feel that this kit can be used by kids aged 8+ years.

-Mini Blocks Titanic Model Set – For Adults and Kids
+Mini Blocks Titanic Model Set (by dOvOb) – For Adults and Kids

 An excellent titanic toy for your kids, especially if they happen to be LEGOS fans.
 It’s fun and mentally challenging, and good value for money.
 It can be a bit difficult to handle without tweezers.
 Please note that the building block is the micro block, which is smaller than the lego block.

 SuSenGo 1021-Piece Titanic Toys for Kids

 This 1021-Piece Titanic Toy is a lot more durable, and the more number of pieces allows you to build a bigger and spectacular project at home.
 If you want a durable educational toy for your child, something that a child can easily assemble, this is the one to consider.
 The bricks of this titanic toy are similar to those of LEGOS.